monomest/First-Web-App/README.md

 Code for my first web project, for the UNSW course TELE3118, Term 3, 2020.

 ### **Part 1 [5 points]**
 Populating database: In this part we write a UDP client program that sends a message to a UDP server requesting the list of students and their marks.
+We store this information in a JSON file.

 To run:
 - Download the directory ```part1```
 - Enter the following into your terminal: ```python udp_client.py```
-- Observe this returns the list of student marks
+- Observe this returns the list of student marks in the form of a JSON file

 ### **Tutorial**
 Contains sample code and notes from the course tutorial video.